With the ability to generate consistent income, a track record of long-term capital valuation, and the

 More consistency, less volatility:

-therefore has little correlation with stock market performance.
+Private market real estate is traded in separate markets and therefore has little correlation with stock market performance.
 This difference, combined with the inefficient private market dynamics and much less significant daily changes in value, makes its performance much more volatile and stable than the stock market.

 As a hard asset, real estate is one of the few assets that can hedge inflation.
 Of course, the supply of land is limited, so it is of intrinsic value.
 Its value increases as there is a shortage of land, especially in high-demand areas.